Shababeek/Interactions/Documentation/HandPosingAndConstraints.md

   - **When to use**: Set position and rotation offsets for right hand

 **Setup Example**:
-1. Add the UnifiedPoseConstraintSystem component to your interactable
+1. Add the Pose Constrainter component to your interactable
 2. Set the Constraint Type (HideHand, FreeHand, or Constrained)
 3. Configure pose constraints for left and right hands
 4. Set hand positioning offsets if needed